Gaza Strip: Buffer zone

-In August 2015, the IDF confirmed a buffer zone of 300 meters for residents and 100 meters for farmers, but without explaining how to distinguish between the two.
+In August 2015, the IDF confirmed a buffer zone of 300 m for residents and 100 m for farmers, but without explaining how to distinguish between the two.
 As of 2015, on a third of Gaza's agricultural land, residents risk Israeli attacks.
 According to PCHR, Israeli attacks take place up to approximately 1.5 km from the border, making 17% of Gaza's total territory a risk zone.

 Israel says the buffer zone is needed to protect Israeli communities just over the border from sniper fire and rocket attacks.
-In the 18 months until November 2010, one Thai farm worker in Israel was killed by a rocket fired from Gaza, and in 2010, according to IDF figures, 180 rockets and mortars had been fired into Israel by militants.
-In 6 months, however, 11 Palestinians civilians, including four children, had been killed by Israeli fire and at least 70 Palestinian civilians were injured in the same period, including at least 49 who were working collecting rubble and scrap metal.
+In the 18 months until November 2010, one Thai farm worker in Israel was killed by a rocket fired from Gaza.
+In 2010, according to IDF figures, 180 rockets and mortars had been fired into Israel by militants.
+In 6 months, 11 Palestinians civilians, including four children, had been killed by Israeli fire and at least 70 Palestinian civilians were injured in the same period, including at least 49 who were working collecting rubble and scrap metal.

 A buffer zone was also created on the Egyptian side of the Gaza–Egypt border.
 In 2014, scores of homes in Rafah were destroyed for the buffer zone.
-According to Amnesty International, more than 800 homes had been destroyed and more than 1,000 families evicted.
-Palestinian President Mahmoud Abbas agreed with the destruction of smuggling tunnels by flooding them, and then punishing the owners of the houses that contained entrances to the tunnels, including demolishing their houses, arguing that the tunnels had produced 1,800 millionaires, and were used for smuggling weapons, drugs, cash, and equipment for forging documents.
+According to Amnesty International, more than 800 homes were destroyed and more than 1,000 families evicted.
+Palestinian president Mahmoud Abbas agreed with the destruction of smuggling tunnels by flooding them, and then punishing the owners of the houses that contained entrances to the tunnels, including demolishing their houses, arguing that the tunnels had produced 1,800 millionaires, and were used for smuggling weapons, drugs, cash, and equipment for forging documents.